mdmehedihasan-dev/Nebs-backend/README.md

 - `GET /api/notices` - list notices
 - `POST /api/notices` - create a notice (supports file upload)
 - `GET /api/notices/:id` - get a single notice
-- `PUT /api/notices/:id` - update a notice
+- `PATCH /api/status/:id` - update a status
-- `DELETE /api/notices/:id` - delete a notice
+- `GET /api/status/:id` - get a single status

 Use a tool like `curl` or Postman to interact with the API.
 When uploading files, use `multipart/form-data`.